andrewabest/andrewbestdotcom/content/posts/authorization-with-custom-authentication-aspnet-core.md

 It then calls `await context.ChallengeAsync();` to issue the challenge back to the user.
 This in turn calls `context.RequestServices.GetRequiredService<IAuthenticationService>().ChallengeAsync(context, scheme, properties)`.
 This resolves the `AuthenticationService`, which goes looking for a default authentication scheme, and 💥.
 We don't have one.
 Because we have our own custom authenticaiton middleware, remember?

 This is the problem.

 By default, `UseAuthorization` relies on you also using [AddAuthentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/policyschemes?view=aspnetcore-3.1) and providing a scheme so that the resolved `AuthenticationService` knows what sort of challenge to issue.
 If not, it will throw an exception.
 And if you are unlucky like me, you may be set up in such a way that the exception gets swallowed by another rogue piece of middleware, and you may end up with a `200 OK` instead.

-So the problem is that there is coupling between authentication and authorization in ASP.NET Core's default middleware.
+So ultimately there is implicit coupling between authentication and authorization in ASP.NET Core's default middleware.
 I don't think there should be, but there is.
 Authentication should be responsible for one thing - establishing the request principal.
 Authorization should be responsible for one thing - determining if the request principal has access to the requested resources.

 ## The Solution